 Worldwide we've taught innovating to more than 3,000 individuals ranging from undergraduates to senior executives.

 If you are interested in innovating but can't enroll in this MIT class or any of the innovating offerings we've created worldwide, you can learn about innovating by picking a copy of Luis' book at your local bookstore Innovating:A Doer's Manifesto for Starting from a Hunch, Prototyping Problems, Scaling Up, and Learning to Be Productively Wrong (MIT Press February 2017) .
 The book is a doer's guide to innovating.
 Learn more about innovating here (mind this will take you out of MITnet)

 Innovating as a process you can practice and start to apply immediately to steer actual MIT technologies to impact.
 Lectures Introduce skills and capabilities for systematic technical and functional exploration, opportunity discovery, market understanding, value economics, innovation scale-up, intellectual property, elements of technology commercialization at scale, and communicating/working for impact inside and outside home disciplines.

 Students work in multidisciplinary teams formed around MIT research breakthroughs, with extensive in-class coaching from faculty and guidance from lab members and select mentors.
 Students learn a structured approach to innovating in which everything is a variable and the product, technology, and opportunities for new ventures can be seen as an act of synthesis.
 Teams learn to gather evidence that permits a fact-based iteration across multiple application domains, markets, functionalities, technologies, and products, leading to a recommendation that maps a space of opportunity and includes actionable next steps to evolve the market and technology.
-Students from all schools welcome; brief statement of interest is required before instructor approval and registration.
+Students from all schools welcome.